 (b) between 3 and 20 barrel A selections (but not 6 numbers) and one barrel B selection, the entry will be entered as one system entry,

-and the resulting receipted ticket constitutes one entry in that Powerball draw.
+and the resulting receipted ticket constitutes one entry in Powerball.

 (3) If a subscriber requests between 4 and 15 barrel A selections and no barrel B selection, the entry will be entered as one Powerpik entry and the resulting receipted ticket constitutes one Powerpik entry in that Powerball draw.

+(4) A receipted ticket must be given to the subscriber upon payment of the amount calculated in accordance with Schedule 5 Division 1.

+[Rule 89 amended in Gazette 4 Oct 2017 p.
+5131.]

 Division 2 — Prize pool and prize reserve fund

-90. Australian Lottery Blocs prize pool and prize reserve fund
+90. Lotto Bloc’s prize pool and prize reserve fund

-(1) The Commission must contribute a percentage of all subscriptions received for each Powerball draw to a combined Australian Lottery Blocs prize fund in accordance with the appropriate agreement and the permit for that Powerball draw.
+(1) The Commission must contribute a percentage of all subscriptions received for each Powerball draw to a combined Lotto Bloc’s prize fund in accordance with the appropriate agreement and the permit for that lotto draw.

 (2) The total contribution under subrule (1) is to be divided so that —

-(a) not less than 55% of the Commission’s subscriptions go to the Australian Lottery Blocs prize pool; and
+(a) not less than 55% of the Commission’s subscriptions go to the Lotto Bloc’s prize pool; and

-(b) the balance of the contribution goes to the Australian Lottery Blocs prize reserve fund.
+(b) the balance of the contribution goes to the Lotto Bloc’s prize reserve fund.

-(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Powerball draws, as are agreed by the members of the Australian Lottery Blocs.
+(3) The prize reserve fund may only be distributed as additional prize money or promotional prizes, in such amounts and in such Powerball draws, as are agreed by the members of the Lotto Bloc.

+[Rule 90 amended in Gazette 4 Oct 2017 p.
+5132.]

 Division 3 — Powerball draw

 91. Nature of a Powerball draw